 Students should plan their academic programs carefully so that subsequent changes may be kept to a minimum.
-When necessary, changes may be made by consulting with a counselor or advisor and securing a "Schedule Change Request" card.
+When necessary, changes may be made by consulting with a counselor or advisor.

 FAILURE TO ATTEND CLASS, ONCE REGISTERED, DOES NOT CANCEL REGISTRATION IN ANY CLASS OR CLASSES.